Validated Numerical Approximation of Stable Manifolds for Parabolic Partial Differential Equations: Abstract

 \section{Abstract}

-This paper develops validated computational methods for studying infinite dimensional stable manifolds at equilibrium solutions of parabolic PDEs.
-Our approach is constructive and combines the parameterization method with Lyapunov-Perron operators.
-More precisely, we decompose the stable manifold into three components: a finite dimensional slow component, a fast-but-finite dimensional component, and a strongly contracting infinite dimensional ``tail''.
-We employ the parameterization method in a finite dimensional projection to approximate the slow-stable manifold.
-We also parameterize attached invariant vector bundles describing the unstable and fast-but-finite dimensional stable directions in a tubular neighborhood of the slow stable manifold.
-Taken together the slow manifold parameterization and the attached invariant vector bundles provide a change of coordinates which largely removes the nonlinear terms in the slow stable directions.
-This facilitates application of the Lyapunov-Perron method in the resulting adapted coordinate system, leading to mathematically rigorous error bounds on the approximation errors.
-By using the parameterization method in the slow stable directions we obtain bounds valid in a larger neighborhood of the equilibrium than would be obtained using only the linear approximation given by the eigendirections.
+This paper develops validated computational methods for studying infinite dimensional stable manifolds at equilibrium solutions of parabolic PDEs, synthesizing disparate errors resulting from numerical approximation.
+To construct our approximation, we decompose the stable manifold into three components: a finite dimensional slow component, a fast-but-finite dimensional component, and a strongly contracting infinite dimensional ``tail''.
+We employ the parameterization method in a finite dimensional projection to approximate the slow-stable manifold, as well as the attached finite dimensional invariant vector bundles.
+This approximation provides a change of coordinates which largely removes the nonlinear terms in the slow stable directions.
+In this adapted coordinate system we apply the Lyapunov-Perron method, resulting in mathematically rigorous bounds on the approximation errors.
+As a result, we obtain significantly sharper bounds than would be obtained using only the linear approximation given by the eigendirections.
 As a concrete example we illustrate the technique for a 1D Swift-Hohenberg equation.